GenericMappingTools/gmt/doc/rst/source/debug.rst

 Debug GMT/MEX in Xcode on macOS
 -------------------------------

-**IN PROGRESS**.
+**IN PROGRESS, WILL CHANGE**.
 Because GMT/MEX involves compiling C and MEX code we have a separate Xcode project for GMT/MEX.
 It obviously links with the GMT development libraries but here we start Xcode and place a stop point in gmtmex.c.
 Usually this is helpful so we can step through the gmtmex_parser.c library which is handling the interface between Matlab data structures and GMT containers.
 It also relies on the